nic-hartley/secsyphone/README.md

 First-party apps are in `apps/`.
 Expect to see:

+* `apps/settings/`, the settings app.
-* `apps/2fa/`, an implementation of TOTP with support for scanning barcodes.
+* `apps/mfa/`, an implementation of TOTP with support for scanning barcodes.
 * `apps/internet/`, a very close fork of Firefox.